brisbane-ptal/explorer/methodology.md

 - Cross-river accessibility is structurally valuable in a river-divided city
 - CityCat terminals feature prominently in real estate marketing, demonstrating market recognition of their value
 - Service operates independent of road traffic

-**Network distance calculation:**
-All catchments use pedestrian network distance (actual walkable paths via footpaths, crossings, and bridges) rather than straight-line distance.
-This accounts for barriers such as rivers, highways, and parks.

 **6. PTAL band thresholds**